pgbouncer/pgbouncer/doc/config.md

 ldap
 :   LDAP is used to authenticate users with ldap server(OPENLDAP on linux or AD on windows).
     In order to use ldap, `auth_type` needs to be set to `hba`.
-User's name needs to be set in `auth_file` which name to be set under pgbouncer section.
 The value of `auth_hba_file` has also to be set.
 And the content of the `auth_hba_file` could be the same format like `pg_hba.conf` in postgres.
+    AD server sends LDAP referrals and Linux chases those LDAP referrals by default.
+    On the one hand, chasing LDAP referrals may spend more time.
+    On the other hand, it will hang if the referrals broken.
+    Disable chasing LDAP referrals can solve this issue:

+    echo "REFERRALS off" >> $HOME/.ldaprc

 ### auth_hba_file